 The HCC does not direct or execute mutual aid activities; however, coalition members are encouraged to participate in mutual aid systems within their respective discipline to facilitate agreements to share staff and resources.
+The state of Missouri has a Systems Concept of Operational Planning for Emergencies (Moscope) plan that provides the foundation for mutual aid in the state.

-Hospital EMS
+Hospital

-Facilitated by: MHA Facilitated by: MOSCOPE

-Mutual Aid Agreement Mutual Aid Plan
+Facilitated by: MHA Mutual Aid Agreement

-Local Public Health AgenciesEmergency ManagementFacilitated by: MOSCOPEFacilitated by: MOSCOPEUnder developmentUnder development
+Local Public Health Agencies Facilitated by: MOSCOPE Under development EMS